mit-ll/CEP/cosim/README.md

 * Linux Mode (tests run on xilinx VC707 development card).
 Build and installation instructions can be found in: [../README.md](../README.md)
 * Benchmarking on Linux (TBA)
 * Cycle-accurate and translation-level accurate unit level simulations.
+* JTAG support to inferace with Openocd tool (via bitbang adapter) for Open On-Chip debugger (version 3.3 or later)

 ## Benefits: ##